fish-shell/fish-shell/doc_src/language.rst

-    ampersand-nobg-in-token on  3.4 & only backgrounds if followed by a separating character remove-percent-self     off 4.0 %self is no longer expanded (use $fish_pid) test-require-arg        off 4.0 builtin test requires an argument
+    ampersand-nobg-in-token on  3.4 & only backgrounds if followed by a separating character remove-percent-self     off 4.0 %self is no longer expanded (use $fish_pid) test-require-arg        off 4.0 builtin test requires an argument keyboard-protocols      on  4.0 Use keyboard protocols (kitty, xterm's modifyotherkeys

 Here is what they mean: